If you would also like a face painter to attend your event, just ask Auntie Julie.

 8 weeks before – Getting off to a good start

-You need to find your entertainer at least eight weeks before the party Discuss with them times and dates and settle on a venue.
+You need to find your entertainer at least eight weeks before the party.
+Discuss with them times and dates and then book a venue.
+Make sure the venue has sufficient parking.

-Party bags can usually be ordered through your entertainer.
-If you want to order a cake, do that now.
+If you want to order a cake or party bags, do that now.

 With these basic things organised you can sit back for a while.
 Things start to hot up nearer the time.